Andrew-Kang-G/raw-html-attribute-updater/README.md

 import RawHtmlAttributeUpdater from './raw-html-attribute-updater';

-new RawHtmlAttributeUpdater()..storeAttrField(attrName, attrValue, elementName, htmlStr)  // Returns htmlStr that has been updated with elementName, attrName, attrValue.
+new RawHtmlAttributeUpdater().storeAttrField(attrName, attrValue, elementName, htmlStr)  // Returns htmlStr that has been updated with elementName, attrName, attrValue.

 ```